Juggernaut Books: History

-Controversy
+Controversies

 On 4 August 2017, Delhi High Court imposed a ban on publication and sale of book Godman to Tycoon: The Untold Story of Baba Ramdev from Juggernaut Books written by Priyanka Pathak Narain based on Ramdev's life.
 After a legal battle with Ramdev, the ex-parte interim injunction was lifted from the book on 28 April 2018.

 In 2018, the book The Burning Forest: India's war in Bastar published from Juggernaut books, written by Delhi University professor Nandini Sundar based on Maoist insurgency and the violence in Bastar was dropped from the department's syllabus.
 Sundar was also indicted in a murder case filed by a woman called Vimla Baghel of her husband, a Maoist activist.
 But in February 2019, the professor was cleared of murder charges by police.